 7. Bring back the connection

-Reconnecting with a spouse is vital but this is the toughest thing to do.
-A lost connection means loss of communication, affection and intimacy.
-When a connection is lost in a marriage you become like two strangers living together under the same roof and function as two different islands.
+Reconnecting with a spouse is vital, but it might end up being the toughest thing to do.
+A lost spark means a loss of communication, affection, and intimacy.
+When a connection is lost in a marriage, you become like two strangers living together under the same roof and functioning as two different islands.

-When bitterness creeps into a relationship, the connection becomes lost.
-But it is possible to renew that connection if there is some effort from both the spouses or from even one spouse.
+When bitterness creeps into a relationship, you may realize it’s not as easy to talk to your partner as it was before.
+But it is possible to renew that connection if there is some effort from both spouses or from even just one spouse.

-“At the same time, both spouses must endeavor to make up for this mixed opportunity but rescheduling their coffee or dinner at the next available opportunity or extend the time they spend together on the following weekend,” she adds.
+“At the same time, both spouses must endeavor to make up for this mixed opportunity.
+Reschedule the coffee or dinner at the next available opportunity, or extend the time they spend together on the following weekend,” she adds.

-You might still love each other but you have forgotten how to show it.
-In that case, you need to rebuild the connection and the romance that is completely lost and never give up on love.
-Scheduling time for each other can help repair that damage.
+You might still love each other, but maybe you have forgotten how to show it.
+In that case, you need to rebuild the connection and the romance that is completely lost.
+Never give up on love, scheduling time for each other can help repair that damage.

 8. Work on the marriage

-For instance, you could have moved town for a better job and your relationship became long distance.
-While the wife was grappling with kids back home, you stayed put in a new apartment, enjoying life in a new city and making new friends.
+You could have moved town for a better job and your relationship suddenly became long distance.
+While the spouse was grappling with kids back home, you stayed put in a new apartment, enjoying life in a new city and making new friends.

-You Skyped and called regularly put in money in the joint account and visited home every month.
-Somehow, you never realized how your wife started feeling alienated in the relationship till she started talking about a divorce.
+You Skyped and called, regularly put in money in the joint account, and visited home every month.
+Somehow, you never realized how your spouse started feeling alienated in the relationship till s/he started talking about a divorce.

-But if you want to fix a broken marriage and stop a divorce then you have to put in 200% to work on the marriage.
+But if you want to fix a broken marriage and stop a divorce then you have to put in a 200% effort to work on the marriage.